chung-leong/zigar/rollup-plugin-zigar/README.md

 When you return to the browser again, you should see that typing now produces upper-case hashes.

-As of September 2023, you will encounter the following error when you run `npm run build`:
+As of October 2023, you will encounter the following error when you run `npm run build`:

 ```
 [vite:esbuild-transpile] Transform failed with 1 error: